-Since its original conception and the resulting guide book, others have developed countless alternates, taking advantage of other scenic canyons, short-cuts, and access to the few and far between ‘towns’ along the way.
+Since its original conception and the resulting guide book, others have developed many alternates, taking advantage of other scenic canyons, short-cuts, and access to the few and far between ‘towns’ along the way.
 There is no one direction or straight-line that this route follows.
 The general theme is to navigate carefully up one canyon, cross some long-forsaken remote plateau, then clamber down another canyon until…one finds water, a cache, a town, a road, or some other measurable reward and/or marker of progress.
-We’d be following the standard guide book direction from the NE terminus near Moab to the SW terminus in Zion National Park.
+For my purposes, it made sense to follow the standard guide book direction from the NE terminus near Moab to the SW terminus in Zion National Park.

 The Hayduke is certainly one of those ‘whatever you want to make of it’ type ‘trails’.
-The hardest part in planning for it was collecting and organizing the information from so many different sources.
-We had the guide book (which I’ll admit, I still haven’t read), maps from several sources such as Andrew Skurka, tons of credible and not-so-certain GPX files, and various blogs.
+The hardest part in planning was collecting and organizing the information from so many different sources.
+I had the guide book (which I’ll admit, I never really read), maps from several sources such as Andrew Skurka, tons of credible and not-so-certain GPX files, and various blogs.
 A lot of information was pretty dated, especially the guide book and Skurka’s bundle & water report.
 I gleaned insight on more current conditions from the Hayduke FB page and my PCT friend Plant’s 2021 blog.
 Other useful blogs were from: Carrot Quinn and Drop-N-Roll 2017, Wired 2015, and of course, Buck30 2013.
-Everyone hiked different variations of the main route, so we really had to pick through the information carefully to understand all the options.
-Perhaps the most helpful resource was Jamal Green’s excellent site Across Utah!
+Everyone hiked different variations of the main route, so I really had to pick through the information carefully to understand all the options.
+By far the most helpful resource was Jamal Green’s excellent site Across Utah!
 He offers a ton of great alternate route details, plus pictures and videos.
-Stellar and I spent many months going through all this info and I reached overload…it was almost too overwhelming.
+I spent many months going through all this info, reaching overload as it was almost too overwhelming.
 I had to start planning for other ‘easier’ hikes for later in the year, just to take a break.

-Stellar did the lion’s share of mapping work using CalTopo.
-He amassed the latest and greatest GPS-enabled maps and tracklines.
-We used a feature-rich mapping app called Locus, as we did on the MRT and GET.
-These were our practice hikes in using this technology, so we felt pretty confident in our navigation abilities.
-Much more uncertain was the weather and potential problems from flooding.
+The lion’s share of mapping work was done using CalTopo.
+While on-trail, I used a feature-rich mapping app called Locus, as I did on the MRT and GET.
+These were my practice hikes in using this technology, so I felt pretty confident in my navigation abilities.
+Much more problematic was the weather and potential problems from flooding.
 The southwest had a bumper year of precipitation over the winter of 2023.
-On the one hand, this helped to alleviate a 10 to 20 year drought in the area, assuring us of some better water sources.
-On the other hand, so much rain and snow caused some troublesome barriers.
+On the one hand, this helped to alleviate a 10 to 20 year drought in the area, assuring some better water sources.
+On the other hand, so much rain and snow led to some troublesome barriers.

-Rangers in Grand Canyon Nation Park reported significant water damage to the North Kaibab Trail, which was central to our 10-15 days of travel through the canyon.
-We submitted our GCNP permit request way back in December2022, well before the snow began collecting.
-With record snowfall on the North Rim (10 feet or more!), our planned route in the park was out of the question.
+In April, rangers in Grand Canyon Nation Park reported significant flooding and water damage to the North Kaibab Trail, which was central to the Hayduke’s route through the Grand Canyon.
+My GCNP permit request had been submitted way back in December2022, well before the snow began collecting.
+With record snowfall on the North Rim (10 feet or more!) and the North Kaibab closure, the planned route in the park was out of the question.
 Questions remained about Bryce and Zion as well.
-Luckily, we only bothered with advanced permits for GCNP and Canyonlands.
-We decided to take more of a show-up and see-what-we-can-get approach with the other parks.
-We also had to forget about summiting the highpoint of the route, 11,527′ Mt Ellen.
+Luckily, I only bothered with advanced permits for GCNP and Canyonlands.
+I also had to forget about summiting the highpoint of the route, 11,527′ Mt Ellen.
 Lower-elevation routes around the Henrys were better options.